A third say worrying about relationships and health made it harder for them to fall asleep in the past month.

 Vancouver, BC [November 25, 2022] – Most Canadians are unable to match Health Canada’s recommended sleep guidelines, and half are finding it harder to rest every night because of financial anxiety, a new Research Co. poll has found.

-In the online survey of a representative national sample, 76% of Canadians think the worst of COVID-19 is now “behind us”, up 14 points since a similar Research Co. poll conducted in April.
+In the online survey of a representative national sample, 50% of Canadians acknowledge that worrying about money made it harder for them to fall asleep at night over the past month, up seven points since a similar Research Co. poll conducted in May 2021.

-Methodology: Results are based on an online study conducted from April 16 to April 18, 2022, among 1,000 adults in Canada.
-The data has been statistically weighted according to Canadian census figures for age, gender and region.
-The margin of error, which measures sample variability, is +/- 3.1 percentage points, nineteen times out of twenty.
+Results are based on an online study conducted from November 18 to November 20, 2022, among 1,000 adults in Canada.
+The data has been statistically weighted according to Canadian census figures for age, gender and region in Canada.
+The margin of error—which measures sample variability—is +/- 3.1 percentage points, nineteen times out of twenty.